Pawan09Singh/speakxSearch/README.md

 # speakxSearch
-Made using Reactjs for the frontend , Nodejs with gRPC for the backend , and Mongodb for storing data.
+Made using Reactjs for the frontend , Nodejs for the backend , and Mongodb for storing data.